 With up to 256MB of stacked DDR3L memory, two Ethernet ports, 3 CAN FD and 11 UART buses, plus 154 GPIO pins, these tiny chips pack a punch.

-Nuvoton Technology has announced a new dual-core microprocessor family in its NuMicro range, the MA35D0 series, targeting industrial edge devices and offering Arm Cortex-A35 cores running at up to 650MHz with fully Linux support.
+Nuvoton Technology has announced a new dual-core microprocessor family in its NuMicro range, the MA35D0 series, targeting industrial edge devices and offering Arm Cortex-A35 cores running at up to 650MHz with full Linux support.

 "Nuvoton is pleased to announce the NuMicro MA35D0 series, a high-performance microprocessor targeted at industrial edge device applications," the company says of its latest NuMicro launch.
 "The MPU [Microprocessor Unit] features extensive connectivity and security, which is ideal for smart infrastructure, manufacturing automation, and new energy systems requiring control and networking."